TERMS & CONDITIONS

 5.1.
-Due to the limited nature of the space available in the Springbok project Dev Zone, Comic Con Africa will only allow the sale of products that have been designed by the Developer and where the Developer is present at the Event.
+Due to the limited nature of the space available in Project Springbok, Comic Con Africa will only allow the sale of products that have been designed by the Developer (Subject to terms and conditions and written approval from the Organiser)

 5.2.
 If the Developer’s game is already on a selling platform, they may share this with Con Visitors.
 However it will be disadvantageous for Developers to spend a lot of time on sales pitches as the idea is to garner votes to win the award, which can only be achieved by visitors playing the game.